-The new Bell & Ross WW1-97 Heritage Automatic (ref.
-BRWW197-HER-ST/SCR) delivers the familiar mix of well-calculated design, which is both elegant and masculine, and a bullet-proof mechanism, which is both reliable and accurate, all of them offered at a relatively affordable price that makes this new creation one of the best choices in the “Value for Money” category.
+The 2015 Bell & Ross WW1-97 Heritage BRWW197-HER-ST/SCR delivers the familiar mix of a well-calculated design, which is both elegant and masculine, and a bullet-proof mechanism, which is both reliable and accurate.
+All of them are offered at a relatively affordable price which makes this new creation one of the best choices in the “Value for Money” category.

-The Swiss watchmaking brand Bell & Ross is quite prolific when it comes to styles and shapes of their timepieces.
-Besides their signature box-shaped Aviation family that often features the most outrageous design (including, but not limited to, stylized skulls and aviation instrument gauges,) there is also a very expressive Marine line, and a vast collection of Vintage and Heritage models that are inspired by watches that were issued back in 1940s, 1930s and even earlier.
+Bell & Ross is quite prolific when it comes to the styles and shapes of their timepieces.
+Besides their signature box-shaped Aviation family that often features the most outrageous design (including, but not limited to, stylized skulls,) there is also an expressive Marine line, and a vast collection of Vintage and Heritage models inspired by timekeepers from the 1940s, 1930s, and even earlier years.

 Case & Strap

-As some may have already guessed, the WW1-97 Heritage shares its underpinnings (and basic dial layout) with the 2011 Vintage WW1 Reserve de Marche model.
-It, too, is powered by the same modified ETA 2897 automatic movement, which is now called Caliber BR-CAL.307, but still features the same 42 hours of power reserve and is built on the same 21 jewels.
+As some may have already guessed, the WW1-97 Heritage shares its underpinnings (and basic dial layout) with the 2011 Vintage WW1 Reserve de Marche collection.
+It, too, is powered by the same modified ETA 2897 automatic movement.
+Now called Caliber BR-CAL.307, it still features the same 42 hours of power reserve and is built on the same 21 jewels.

 Being essentially the well-known ETA 2892 with a power reserve add-on module attached to it, the mechanism is known for its impressive reliability (given you don’t forget to service it at scheduled intervals) and adequate accuracy.
-In fact, some specimen are so good that they can put to shame a lot more expensive chronometers with official COSC certificates and other paperwork behind them.
+Some specimens are so good that they can put to shame a lot more expensive chronometers with official COSC certificates and other paperwork behind them.

 Pricing & Availability

-As I have already mentioned, the Bell & Ross WW1-97 Heritage Automatic (ref.
-BRWW197-HER-ST/SCR) is currently offered at a manufacturer’s suggested retail price of $4500, which makes it a lot more interesting comparing to, say, IWC Pilots Mark XVII with its MSRP of $4900.
-The watch was originally presented last spring at Baselworld 2015 trade show and is now readily available on all major markets.
+As I have already mentioned, the WW1-97 Heritage Automatic (ref.
+BRWW197-HER-ST/SCR) is currently offered at a manufacturer’s suggested retail price of $4500, which makes it a lot more interesting compared to, say, IWC Pilots Mark XVII with its MSRP of $4900.
+The collection was originally presented last spring at the Baselworld 2015 trade show and is now readily available on all major markets.

 See also: Bell & Ross WW1 Argentium Hand-Wound